Table of Contents

 Delhi Metro Phase 4 funding

 Phase 4 of the Delhi Metro faced considerable delay owing to a tussle between the centre and Delhi government, over loss sharing.
-The AAP government had imposed a condition of 50-50 per cent operational loss sharing, while giving its approval to Phase 4.
+Earlier, the AAP government had imposed a condition of 50-50 per cent operational loss sharing, while giving its approval to Phase 4.
 An official of the Union Housing and Urban Affairs Ministry said the Delhi government had also put a condition in its approval that it will not have any liability on the loan provided by Japan International Cooperation Agency (JICA) to fund the project.

 The AAP government in Delhi, on April 2, 2019, also alleged that the centre had made ‘unilateral changes’ to the project, without taking the Delhi government into confidence or even communicating any reasons for its change in stand.
 In a statement, the Delhi Transport Department said, “Equity component of the Delhi government has been increased from 8.08 per cent to 16.36 per cent.
 Similarly, the entire amount towards land acquisition has been apportioned to the Delhi government, whereas in the earlier three phases, it was apportioned between the government of India and the Delhi government equally.”